aGrUM 3.1.1

 template<typename T1, typename T2>

-INLINE gum::BijectionImplementation< T1, T2 >::BijectionImplementation ( std::initializer_list< std::pair< T1, T2 > > list)
+gum::BijectionImplementation< T1, T2 >::BijectionImplementation ( std::initializer_list< std::pair< T1, T2 > > list)

 private